Frequently asked questions

 logging: driver: journald options: tag: mailu-admin

-# Fail2Ban configuration file [Definition] failregex = .* Login failed for .+ from <HOST>. ignoreregex = journalmatch = CONTAINER_TAG=mailu-admin
+# Fail2Ban configuration file [Definition] failregex = : Authentication attempt from <HOST> has been rate-limited\.$ ignoreregex = journalmatch = CONTAINER_TAG=mailu-admin

-The above will block flagged IPs for a week, you can of course change it to you needs.
+The above will block flagged IPs for a week, you can of course change it to your needs.

 Using DOCKER-USER chain ensures that the blocked IPs are processed in the correct order with Docker.
 See more in: https://docs.docker.com/network/iptables/